abilandz/PH8124/Lecture_3/Lecture_3.md

     source ${HOME}/functions.sh
     ```

-    If you have added the above line to `${HOME}/.bashrc` , your functions defined in the file `functions.sh` will be automatically loaded in computer's memory and are ready for usage in each terminal session, just as **Linux** commands — in this sense the first **Bash** function you have written can be regarded also as your first **Linux** command!
+    If you have added the above line to `${HOME}/.bashrc` , your functions defined in the file `functions.sh` will be automatically loaded in computer's memory and are ready for usage in each terminal session, just as **Linux** commands &mdash; in this sense the first **Bash** function you have written can be regarded also as your first **Linux** command!

 Finally, we remark that functions are superior to aliases: anything that can be done with an alias can be done better with a function.
 For instance, the classical alias definition: